iainjreid/fst-go/README.md

-# fAST
+# FST

-An abstract syntax tree factory built using functional principles.
+A syntax tree factory built using functional principles.

 ## License